The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 Ultra-soft water

-Being ultra-soft water with a hardness of 1.7mg/L, it is suitable for those who want to enjoy the delicate aroma and taste of authentic Japanese tea.
+Ultra-soft water with a hardness of 1.7mg/L is suitable for those who want to enjoy the delicate aroma and taste of Japanese tea.

 -